MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 ### Solution

-If we were to open a `.sln` file (Visual Studio 2015 in this case) we'd find some text based data:
+If we were to open a Visual Studio 2015 `.sln` file we'd find some structured text:

 {% highlight text %}